peterdemin/pip-compile-multi/README.rst

 .. code-block::

-    -n, --only-name TEXT   Compile only for passed environment names.
-Can be supplied multiple times.
+    -n, --only-name TEXT        Compile only for passed environment names and their references.
+Can be supplied multiple
+                                times.

 For example, to compile one file under Python2.7 and another under Python3.6, run: